aymenhafeez/aymenhafeez.github.io/_posts/2021-02-05-mass-transport-diffusion.md

 The integral $\int_0^\eta e^{-\eta^2} \text{d} \eta$ cannot be solved
 analytically (except for $\eta \to \infty$), however, it can be solved numerically.
-The \textit{error function} can be defined as
+The _error function_ can be defined as

 $$
 \begin{equation*}